null

 California Just Became the First State to Ban Beauty Products Tested on Animals

-by Maranda Johnson - CoFounder
+Posted by Maranda Johnson - CoFounder on 5th Sep 2018

 What an amazing step in the right direction!
 The beauty industry definitely is not regulated the way it should be.
 Too many chemicals are added to our products that can cause all sorts medical issues and then there's animal testing.
 There are still companies that test, a lot actually.
 And the Chinese government conducts mandatory animal tests on all cosmetic products imported into the country.
 The government may also conduct animal tests on items pulled from store shelves.
 Therefore, even if a cosmetics company does not test their products or ingredients on animals, if they sell their products in China they cannot be considered cruelty-free.
 How sickening.